serverless/dashboard/docs/using/index.md

 -->

 # Getting Started
 Welcome to Serveless Console.

 The next generation monitoring tool for Teams building with Serverless architectures.
 The easiest way to get started with Serverless Console is using the latest version of Serverless Framework (v3.7.5+ required).

-**Upgrade or Install Serverless Framework**

 ```text
 npm install -g serverless